-Textbook Lending Program

-The Textbook Lending Program is designed to assist qualified students in obtaining some of the required textbooks that, due to cost, may not otherwise be affordable to some students.
-Available textbooks are lent to students in targeted special population student groups for one semester on a "first come, first served" basis each term.
-Students will have to apply for books each semester.
+- The Textbook Lending Program: Textbooks are lent to students who face financial challenges.
+The Textbook Lending Program is designed to assist qualified students in obtaining some of the required textbooks that due to cost may not otherwise be affordable to them.
+Available textbooks are lent to students for one semester on a "first come, first served" basis each term.
+Students will have to apply for books each semester through an application process.
+Assistance with the purchase of eBook codes is not a part of the Textbook Lending Program. - Institutional and External Resources: Lists and access to resources provided by Chattahoochee Tech, city and county agencies, state agencies and businesses to assist with factors that could prevent students from program completion. - Workshops and Trainings: Beneficial workshops that can cover an array of topics that students can take advantage of, including but not limited to: Life & Study Skills,